Rugby-Vakatawa to start for France against England | Sports-Games

 Rugby-Vakatawa to start for France against England

-Centre Virimi Vakatawa is back in the starting line-up as France gear up for their Six Nations clash against England at Twickenham on Saturday.
+Centre Virimi Vakatawa is back in the starting line-up as Grand-Slam chasing France gear up for a pivotal Six Nations clash against England at Twickenham on Saturday.
 Vakatawa, who missed Les Bleus's opening wins against Italy and Ireland with a knee injury, features alongside Gael Fickou while Matthieu Jalibert starts again at flyhalf despite the return of Romain Ntamack from a jaw injury.

 Ntamack, who has formed a lethal halfback pair with Antoine Dupont since coach Fabien Galthie took over last year, will be on the bench.
 "Matthieu has a momentum, he played the last two games with us and he performed really well," head coach Fabien Galthie told a news conference on Thursday.